 On the subject: Antimicrobials stop acting on people

-“We found that the drug was causing major changes in neuroticism.
-Placebo and therapy barely affected this character trait, says Robert Derubais, one of the researchers.
-“It was amazing.”
+“We found that the drug caused profound changes in neuroticism.
+Placebos and therapy had little effect on this character trait, ”says Robert Derubeis, one of the researchers.
+"It was amazing."

 The big surprise for scientists was that although antidepressants made the participants in the experiment less depressing, the decrease in the level of neuroticism was much more serious, and the effect of drugs on the level of depression was not associated with an effect on the level of neuroticism.
 In addition, those who received antidepressants in polls began to gain more points on the extroversion scale.

 It is important, however, to understand that this was a relatively small study, and so far no one has tried to repeat its results, so that they may not be completely reliable.
 But it is intriguing that antidepressants can directly affect neuroticism.

 According to one hypothesis, this personality trait (neuroticism) is associated with the level of serotonin in the brain, which changes under the influence of antidepressants.

 And while becoming less neurotic sounds attractive, not everything is so good with this news.

 This aspect of our personality is a double-edged sword.
 Yes, neuroticism brings us many unpleasant moments in life, not to mention the fact that it can become the cause of earlier deaths.

 But at the same time, it is believed that excessive anxiety and a tendency to worry all the time can serve us well in some situations - for example, it will avoid unnecessary risks.
 Or even improve work efficiency.